Casey Donovan (actor): Personal life

 In 1973, Donovan met actor-turned-writer Tom Tryon, and the two entered into a long-term relationship the following year.
 Tryon was deeply closeted and grew increasingly disturbed by Donovan's notoriety.
 Their relationship ended in 1977.

 In 1978, Donovan purchased a house in Key West, Florida, to run as a bed and breakfast dubbed "Casa Donovan."
 He struggled to keep it and the business eventually failed.
 More successful was his time as a celebrity tour guide, conducting all-gay trips in partnership with an outfit called Star Tours to Italy, China, Peru and other destinations.

 Later years and death

-By 1985, Donovan's health had begun to deteriorate after he contracted HIV.
+By 1985, Donovan's health had begun to deteriorate after he had contracted HIV.
 Although he had counseled his fans through his "Ask Casey" column as early as 1982 to take steps to avoid contracting HIV by reducing their number of sexual partners and urging his fans to be tested for HIV once the test was developed, Donovan did not heed his own advice.
-He made little or no effort to change his own behavior despite knowing that contracting HIV was then-considered terminal, with virtually no treatment options.
+He made little or no effort to change his own behavior despite knowing that contracting HIV was then considered terminal, with virtually no treatment options.

 On August 10, 1987, Donovan died of an HIV/AIDS-related pulmonary infection in Inverness, Florida, aged 43.